-- Classrooms will have a maximum adult-child ratio of one adult for every ten children. - The Agency will use either HighScope© curriculum or Creative Curriculum®, 6th Edition.
+- Classrooms will have a maximum adult-child ratio of one adult for every ten children. - The Agency will use either HighScope® curriculum or Creative Curriculum®, 6th Edition.
 Teachers will be required to attend mandatory curriculum training unless the Agency can provide proof of training completion. - The SPP service duration will be 6 hours per day and 180 days per school year.

-Service Locations Site Name Number of Classes Program Start Date Number of Students Address Hours
+Service Locations Site Name Number of Classes Start Date Students Address Hours